 As you see there are many Google Chrome extensions for bloggers that can ease your life.
 I am not saying you have to install all of them.
 Select the ones you like and save time in all the different blogging activities you are doing every day.

 I recommend to disable or uninstall extensions that you don’t use as they may slow your Chrome browser.

 I hope you found this article useful.
-If you know any other Chrome extensions for blogger please drop a comment.
+If you know of any other Chrome extensions for bloggers please drop a comment.
 I would be happy to add it to this article.